GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ``self_intersecting_elements``
 """"""""""""""""""""""""""""""

-Some meshes can have elements that auto-intersect.
+Some meshes can have cells that auto-intersect.
 This module will display the elements that have faces intersecting.

 .. command-output:: python mesh_doctor.py self_intersecting_elements --help